hamza4600/upscaled/README.md

 - **To dive straight into code samples, head [to our documentation](https://www.gatsbyjs.com/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.

-# All components lazy load
-# All Images lazy load
 # fix scolly